isomerpages/pris-test/_join-us/Internships.md

 SPS-IP can offer you a broader perspective in correctional work, and allow you to experience how our Captains of Lives inspire everyone, at every chance, towards a society without re-offending.

 Join the SPS-IP today!

-Look out for updates on the Singapore Prison Service Facebook page where we will broadcast details on the next internship cycle!
+Express your interest through this link.

 ### **Testimonials**<br>
 > “I really appreciate the opportunity to be able to observe the assessment/interview sessions between Psychologist and the inmates.”